KyleWilliford/bemore/README.md

 # slackboat chat bot

+## Wait, what is this?

+This is a server for the slackboat Slack application.
+This bot adds some slash commands to your workspace.
+Read the next few sections for more detail on what is added.

+This server exposes a RESTful API for the Slackboat Slack app to use to process slash commands.
+This server can also be used to authorize installations of the Slackboat Slack app using Slack's OAuth authorization APIs.

+This server's api paths and methods types are listed near the end of this readme.

+### Why did you name this "slackboat"

+'Cause it is sort of similar to slackbot, I guess?
+Also, ~phishing~ fishing is sometimes done ~by bots~ on boats.
+That is sort of related, right?
+This bot does not do anything intentionally malicious.

 ## Install App to Workspace (public, live version)

 Click the following button to sail the slackboat into your workspace.